28 Best Restaurants in The Plateau Mont-Royal and Mile End, Montreal

 Chez Victoire

-A beacon of the French cultural diaspora in Montréal, Chez Victoire is the epitome of Plateau Mont-Royal’s joie de vivre and warmth.
+A beacon of the French (from France) cultural diaspora in Montréal, Chez Victoire is the epitome of Plateau Mont-Royal’s warmth and joie de vivre.
 Fittingly, the creative menu features French-inspired seasonal market cuisine.
-Take a seat at the long bar and order the homemade charcuterie platter or opt for a booth to share the classic tomato and mozzarella di bufala salad, the roasted bone marrow, or the famous smoked-meat burger.
-The wine list focuses on sustainably sourced organic vintages.
+Take a seat at the long bar and order one of the shareable plates such as the oysters or the fried artichoke heart with black garlic mayo, or opt for a booth to share the classic tomato and mozzarella di bufala salad or the famous burger Chez Victoire.

 Known For